 - Talk about general topics before getting into the specifics of the problem.

-- Find points of common concern, e.g. a tree that is likely to drop branches could injure their children as well as yours.
+- Find points of common concern, for example, a tree that is likely to drop branches could injure their children as well as yours.

-No matter what impressions you may have formed about your neighbour, approach them in an open way without making any assumptions about how they will respond.
+Approach your neighbour in an open way without making assumptions about how they will respond.
 Treat them with respect, no matter what their personality is.

 Try not to be too emotional when talking to your neighbour.